enjoylife/StupidMonkey/EvernoteApp.md

 ﻿#StupidMonkey

 ##Abstract
 The ways to visualize your thoughts are not very innovative.
 Boring notes and simple tabular like tools do not convey as much information as actually is hidden within a persons notes.
 I propose a more fluid, creative and insightful approach by utilizing dynamic visualizations of not just plain notes and small amounts of meta data.
-Far more  than just the standard user input, I want to highlight the hidden connections between things like note semantics, topic interest, and history of oneself.
+No, far more than just the standard user input, I want to highlight the hidden connections between things like note semantics, topic interest, and history of oneself recorded in their evernotes.

 ##Problem Definition
 > “Defines what the problem is without any reference to possible solutions” -Code Complete

-The understanding of how continued note taking and learning new things, progresses oneself, and how that relates over time is too difficult to track and visualize.
+The understanding of how continued note taking and learning new things progresses oneself's knowledge.
+How that relates over time is too difficult to track and visualize.
 People learn without realizing what their learning and how that changes over time.

 ##Solution: